 - Undertake something that will push your body and spirit to new levels

-2017 is THE year to walk the Kokoda Track.
-It is the 75th anniversary of this formative battle, a battle that showed that Australia could stand on its' own feet and defend its' shores.
-To walk Kokoda and be at the the very battle site on the day 75 years after the event will be both a moving and invigorating experience.
-For those that have put it off thus far, ANZAC Day 2017 is the year you undertake the great pilgrimage.
+2018 will see the 75th anniversary of the Battle of the Kokoda Track continue on to the northern beaches near Buna and Gona.
+Kokoda is THE formative Australian battle, a battle that showed that Australia could stand on its' own feet and defend its' shores.
+For those that have put it off thus far, ANZAC Day 2018 is the year you undertake the great pilgrimage.
 And for those that have walked before, it is your opportunity to return with fresh eyes and to experience the Track during the ANZAC Day period.

-No Roads Expeditions can have you at one of these locations for ANZAC Day 2017, before or after your trek.
+No Roads Expeditions can have you at Bomana for ANZAC Day 2018, before or after your trek.
 The following information pertains to all of our ANZAC Day treks.
 Please have a look through each option before deciding where you would like to be on ANZAC Day.

 This 9 day 8 night trek is a demanding walk that requires an above-average level of fitness.

 The following are the 3 itineraries we have avaialble for the ANZAC Day period 2018.
 When you have decided which trip you would like click on the Book Now Tab top right hand corner to begin the booking process.

 ANZAC Day Bomana War Cemetry (ANZAC Day after trek) 15 April - 25 April

 15th April Sun Day 1: Arrive Port Moresby.